maneprajakta/EXPLORING_SKLEARN/README.md

 1. SVM
 ---
 ##### 💠 Day 6:KNN Algorithm
-1.KNN as Classifier
+1. KNN as Classifier
-2.KNN as Regressor
+2. KNN as Regressor